 Digital Object Identifier (DOI)

 Squillario, Margherita; Abate, Giulia; Tomasi, Federico; Tozzo, Veronica; Barla, Annalisa; Uberti, Daniela; Weiner, Michael W.; Aisen, Paul; Petersen, Ronald; Clifford, Jack R.; Jagust, William; Trojanowki, John Q.; Toga, Arthur W.; Beckett, Laurel; Green, Robert C.; Saykin, Andrew J.; Morris, John; Shaw, Leslie M.; Khachaturian, Zaven; Sorensen, Greg; Carrillo, Maria; Kuller, Lew; Raichle, Marc; Paul, Steven; Davies, Peter; Fillit, Howard; Hefti, Franz; Holtzman, Davie; and Mesulam, M. Marcel, "A telescope GWAS analysis strategy, based on SNPs-genes-pathways ensamble and on multivariate algorithms, to characterize late onset Alzheimer’s disease" (2020).
-Neurology Articles.
+Neurology.
 659.